le-kimpel/le-kimpel.github.io/README.md

 * MATH 115 (Precalculus, Fall 2025)
 * MATH 205 (Statistical Methods, Spring 2026, tentative).

+## Github

+My Github page is [here](https://github.com/le-kimpel).
+These projects mostly consist of work borne from general curiosity.
+However, some old school projects are also visible, and are indicated as such.

 ## Miscellaneous fun facts

 * I enjoy hiking, running, rock climbing, and kayaking.
 I also like to write (bad) fiction in my spare time and/or engage in side programming projects when the itch arises.
 I enjoy dabbling in foreign languages and suffer from the occasional compulsion to play the piano, much to the ire of my neighbors.